leejh3224/Do-Server-Side-Rendering/README.md

 It is also required to load static assets like html, css, images into your js projects.

-For our SSR example project, configuration file will not be complex and hundres lines of code.
+For our SSR example project, configuration file will look something like below.

 ```js
 const path = require('path')